 - Red Dwarf started off when Rimmer killed all 1,169 people (Lister was in stasis at the time) on the ship when he improperly fixed a drive plate.
 Of course, Kryten later pointed out it was Captain Hollister's fault for assigning someone as incompetent as Rimmer to such a task.
 Interestingly, the Alternate Continuity of the novels dropped this plot point entirely, probably because there was no way they could maintain their much Darker and Edgier tone and still handwave Rimmer not having his personality-disc dumped out an airlock.

 - A later episode "Meltdown" had Rimmer lead an army of wax-droids based off of famous historical actors and pacifists against an army of historical tyrants and murderers, where Rimmer's battle strategy was to sacrifice almost all of his troops as a distraction so Kryten could turn up the planet's heat, killing all of the waxdroids, effectively wiping out the whole planet's population.
-In the end it turned out it was Lister who caused Rimmer to act even more irrational than usual.
-It seems Rimmer can't cause any massacres without someone making him do it.
+In the end it turned out it was Lister who caused Rimmer to act even more irrational than usual when he chewed Rimmer's hologram projector earlier in the episode.

 - Inverted in Community episode "Epidemiology".
 Dean Pelton's actions not only helped stop the Zombie Apocalypse from spreading outside of Greendale, but also prevented the possibility of other patient zeroes.

 - The Lemon Demon song "The Saga of You, Confused Destroyer of Worlds"